hashicorp/terraform-website/content/source/docs/cloud/api/run.html.md

 The `cancel` action can be used to interrupt a run that is currently planning or applying.
 Performing a cancel is roughly equivalent to hitting ctrl+c during a Terraform plan or apply on the CLI.
 The running Terraform process is sent an `INT` signal, which instructs Terraform to end its work and wrap up in the safest way possible.

-Canceling a run requires permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+Canceling a run requires permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 This endpoint queues the request to perform a cancel; the cancel might not happen immediately.
 After canceling, the run is completed and later runs can proceed.